ava-labs/avalanchejs/README.md

 ### Creating the initial state

-We want to mint an asset with 400 coins to all of our managed keys.
+We want to mint an asset with 400 coins to all of our managed keys, 500 to the second address we know of, and 600 to the second and third address.
 This sets up the state that will result from the Create Asset transaction.

 *Note: This example assumes we have the keys already managed in our AVM Keychain.*